Commonly affected species:

 In cats, cardiac changes and pulmonary hypertension are less common.
 In ~50% of infected cats, caudal lobar arteries are larger than the corresponding vein and > 1.6 times the diameter of the ninth rib at the ninth intercostal space.
 Patchy parenchymal infiltrates may also be present in cats with respiratory signs.
 The main pulmonary artery segment usually is not visible because of its relatively midline location.

-In ferrets, radiographs can demonstrate cardiac and pulmonary arterial changes compatible with HW disease.
-In addition, adult worms can often be seen with echocardiography and nonselective angiography.
+In ferrets, radiography can demonstrate cardiac and pulmonary arterial changes compatible with heartworm disease.
+In addition, adult heartworms can often be seen with echocardiography and nonselective angiography.